Secure Password Database picoCTF 2026 Solution

 Description

-Download system.out and inspect it.
+Download system.out and make it executable.

 bash